jplhomer/superflare/packages/superflare/docs/models.md

 ```

 {% callout title="Model class names" %}
 Model class names are automatically converted to pluralized versions when referencing table names.
 For example, a `Post` model would have a corresponding `posts` table, and a `Person` model would have a corresponding `people` table.
+This means model class names must not be [mangled](https://github.com/terser/terser?tab=readme-ov-file#cli-mangle-options) when deployed, so do not use `build: { minify: true }` in your Vite config (Vite’s [default minify behavior](https://vite.dev/config/build-options.html#build-minify) is to minify the client build and leave the SSR build untouched).
 {% /callout %}

 Superflare provides utilities to help you keep your model's type definition in sync with your database.